chetaldrich/MLOCR/README.md

 In order to run the program, you'll need the [MNIST data](http://yann.lecun.com/exdb/mnist/), which you should place in a directory called `mnist`.

+There is a script to perform this included with the repository, which can be run as follows:

+* `$ chmod +x loadMNISTData.sh`
+* `$ ./loadMNISTData.sh`

 The following commands should allow you to try each of the classification techniques we have implemented:

 * Single Perceptron
   `python dataClassifier.py -c perceptron`